qbzzt/etherdocs/startingout/readme.md

 ### Write the Contract

 Write the contract in the `contracts` directory.
-Here is a simple contract [(you can get the source code without comments here)](https://github.com/qbzzt/etherdocs/blob/master/startingout/Counter.sol).
+Here is a simple contract [(you can get the source code without the explanatory text here)](https://github.com/qbzzt/etherdocs/blob/master/startingout/Counter.sol).
 For the rest of the tutorial, I am going to assume this is the contract you're using.

 This line specifies the acceptable versions of the Solidity programming language.
 In this case we only allow 0.5.x versions.
 ```solidity